leomeyer/OpenHAT/src/openhatd/docs/index.md

 	 - Fader for smooth control of e. g. dimmers
 	 - Statistical aggregator for calculations of means etc.
 	 - Trigger that is activated when inputs change
-	 - Connector to InfluxDB
+	 - Connector to InfluxDB for collecting statistics
 	 -  and more

-OpenHAT allows you to monitor and control the state of sensors and actors such as lamps, fans, dimmers, windows and shutters, radio-controlled power sockets, weather sensors, electric, gas and water meters and many more.
+openhatd allows you to monitor and control the state of sensors and actors such as lamps, fans, dimmers, windows and shutters, radio-controlled power sockets, weather sensors, electric, gas and water meters and more.

 Typical use cases in home automation include: